gabrielmcg/Docker-docs/ops/README.md

 consider the following:</p>

 <ol class="ol">
-<li class="li">All nodes should at least fulfil the minimal requirements, for UCP 2.0, 8GB of RAM
+<li class="li">All nodes should at least fulfil the minimal requirements, for UCP 3.0, 8GB of RAM
 and 3GB of storage.
+For production systems, 16GB of RAM is recommended for manager nodes.
 More detailed requirements are in the Docker EE UCP documentation at <a class="xref" href="https://docs.docker.com/ee/ucp/admin/install/system-requirements/" target="_blank">https://docs.docker.com/ee/ucp/admin/install/system-requirements/</a>. </li>

-<li class="li">UCP Controller nodes should be provided with more than the minimal requirements, but
-won’t need much more if nothing else runs on them. </li>
+<li class="li">UCP Controller nodes should be provided with more than the minimal requirements if other workloads run on them. </li>

 <li class="li">Ideally, worker node size will vary based on your workloads so it is impossible to
 define a universal standard size. </li>